meeprdib/Antiderivative-Outline/Custom Content/Worldgen.md

 #### UDaS

 UDaS is the primary structure mod in this modpack, as most structures from Vanilla or other mods have been removed.
-It is a combination of IDaS, Integrated Stronghold, and Integrated Cataclysm, forked to rely on other dependencies and modified to fit the modpack.
+It's a combination of IDaS and Integrated Cataclysm, forked to rely on other dependencies and modified to fit the modpack.
 It serves to provide combat challenges in a way that's integrated with the modpack as a whole.

 ## Ores